Arizona State DB Jack Jones Accepts NFL Combine Invite

-NFL Combine invites are beginning to pour in, as Arizona State Sun Devils defensive back Jack Jones became the third ASU player to accept an invite to the upcoming combine on Tuesday.
+NFL Scouting Combine invites are beginning to pour in, as Arizona State Sun Devils cornerback Jack Jones became the third ASU player to accept an invite.

-Jones' announcement comes just hours after fellow defensive back Chase Lucas posted his acceptance, and two days following Arizona State's first player in tackle Kellen Diesch posting his invite as well.
+Jones' announcement came only hours after fellow cornerback Chase Lucas posted his acceptance, and two days following Arizona State's first player, tackle Kellen Diesch, posted his invite.

 Jones played in 26 games over three years for the Sun Devils, helping establish Arizona State as one of the top defensive backfields in the Pac-12 conference during his time.